Wells Fargo to pay $175 million in race discrimination probe

 | CHARLOTTE, N.C./WASHINGTON

-CHARLOTTE, N.C./WASHINGTON Wells Fargo & Co (WFC.N) agreed to pay $175 million (113.5 million pounds) to resolve allegations it charged African-Americans and Hispanics higher rates and fees on mortgages even when they qualified for better deals during the housing boom, the U.S. Justice Department said on Thursday.
+CHARLOTTE, N.C./WASHINGTON Wells Fargo & Co (WFC.N) has agreed to pay $175 million (113.4 million pounds) to resolve allegations it discriminated against qualified African-American and Hispanic borrowers in its mortgage lending, the U.S. Justice Department said on Thursday.

-The settlement is the latest in the Obama administration's effort to eliminate discriminatory lending practices, which contributed to high mortgage default rates in many poor neighbourhoods when the housing bubble burst.

-In its consent order with the government, Wells Fargo said it treated all its customers fairly and without regard to race and national origin.
-The bank said in a statement it was settling the matter "solely for the purpose of avoiding contested litigation" with the U.S. Justice Department.
-Wells Fargo now funds one out of every three mortgages in the United States.
+In the second-largest settlement of its kind, the biggest U.S. mortgage lender will pay $125 million to borrowers who were allegedly steered into higher-priced subprime loans or who paid higher fees and rates than white borrowers.

+The settlement, which needs approval from a judge, would end the investigation into whether the fourth-largest U.S. bank between 2004 and 2009 knowingly targeted minorities for risky mortgages that came with higher costs, according to documents filed in the U.S. District Court for the District of Columbia.

 "This a case about real people, African-American and Latino, who suffered real harm as a result of Wells Fargo's discriminatory lending practices," Thomas Perez, U.S. assistant attorney general for civil rights, said at a news conference in Washington.

 "People with similar qualifications should be treated similarly.
-They should be judged by the content of their credit worthiness and not the colour of their skin," Perez said, referring to Martin Luther King Jr's "I Have A Dream" speech.
+They should be judged by the content of their credit worthiness and not the colour of their skin."

-In the second-largest settlement of its kind, the biggest U.S. mortgage lender will pay $125 million to borrowers who were allegedly charged more than their white counterparts between 2004 and 2009.
+The government investigation found that loans submitted to Wells Fargo by mortgage brokers had varied interest rates, fees, and costs based only on race and not correlated to the borrowers' creditworthiness, according to the court document.

 "These loans are being originated under our name," Wells spokesman Oscar Suris said.
 "If we can't control the customer experience, we are going to get out of it."

-Wells Fargo declined to say whether it has already set aside reserves for the settlement.
-The bank reports second-quarter earnings on Friday.

-The settlement with the Department of Justice also resolves pending litigation filed in 2009 by the State of Illinois on behalf of borrowers, and resolves an investigative complaint filed in 2010 by the Pennsylvania Human Relations Commission.
+The bank will continue to buy loans that are originated and funded by smaller banks and mortgage companies, a practice known as correspondent lending, Suris said.

-Wells Fargo also resolved a lawsuit filed by the city of Baltimore in 2008 alleging the bank engaged in "reverse redlining," or intentionally targeting minority communities for predatory mortgage loans, leading to high foreclosures in minority neighbourhoods.
-U.S. banks historically refrained from making any loans in many minority neighbourhoods, a practice known as "redlining."
+Wells on Thursday also resolved a lawsuit filed by the city of Baltimore in 2008 alleging the bank engaged in "reverse redlining," or intentionally targeting minority communities for predatory mortgage loans, leading to high foreclosures in minority neighbourhoods.

-The bank will spend $4.5 million of the $50 million in Baltimore.
+Wells will spend $4.5 million of the $50 million earmarked for eight metro areas in Baltimore.
 It will also pay an additional $3 million for local housing and foreclosure initiatives and set a five-year lending goal for the city.
 In return, Baltimore will drop its suit.

 Wells reached a similar agreement in May with the city of Memphis, which had also filed a reverse redlining lawsuit.

-In 2009, the Office of the Comptroller of the Currency referred the Wells Fargo case to the Justice Department, whose civil rights division took it on.
+The Wells Fargo case was initially referred to the Justice Department in 2009 by the Office of the Comptroller of the Currency, overseeing the nation's largest banks, and was taken to the U.S. Justice Department's civil rights division.

+The victims of the discrimination will be compensated, according to the Justice Department.
+Wells Fargo will be required to conduct new monitoring programs to ensure fair lending standards are in place in the future.

 Perez, the U.S. assistant attorney general, gave examples of how the alleged discrimination played out.
 In one instance, an African-American customer in the Chicago area in 2007 seeking a $300,000 loan paid on average $2,937 more in fees than a similarly qualified white applicant.
 In another example, a Latino borrower in the Miami area in 2007 seeking a $300,000 loan paid on average $2,538 more in fees than a similarly qualified white applicant.

-Wells Fargo shares fell 1.3 percent to $32.85 on a down day for bank stocks.
+In the next step in the case, Wells has agreed to conduct a review of loans it made directly to customers and will compensate African-American and Hispanic borrowers who were placed into subprime loans when similarly qualified borrowers received prime loans.
+Perez said he expected 3,000 to 4,000 more victims will be found in this review.

+Wells Fargo shares were down .69 percent at $33.04 in afternoon trading.

-(Reporting by David Ingram, Margaret Chadbourn, Rick Rothacker; editing by Jeffrey Benkoe, Andrew Hay, Dan Wilchins and Bernard Orr)
+(Reporting by David Ingram, Margaret Chadbourn, Rick Rothacker; editing by Jeffrey Benkoe, Andrew Hay and Bernard Orr)